livioivil/flip/README.md

 *Langsrud, O. (2005) Rotation tests, Statistics and Computing, 15, 1, 53-60*

 *A. Solari, L. Finos, J.J.
 Goeman (2014) Rotation-based multiple testing in the multivariate linear model.
 Biometrics.
 Accepted*

+The colors of the plots of library flip are mostly taken from `display.wes.palette(5, "Darjeeling")` of [library(wesanderson)](https://github.com/karthik/wesanderson).